-The ratification process was not completed by the June 30, 1982, deadline, but the League's support of a constitutional guarantee of equal protection under the law remains strong.
+The ratification process was not completed by the June 30, 1982 deadline set by Congress, but the League's support of a constitutional guarantee of equal protection under the law remains strong.
 The League supported reintroduction of the ERA in Congress in 1982 and helped lead a lobbying effort that culminated in a narrow November 1983 defeat in the House.

 In July 1993, the League signed on to an amicus brief in the Supreme Court case, J.E.B. v.
-T.B, which argued that sex discrimination in jury selection is prohibited by the Equal Protection Clause of the 14th Amendment.
+T.B, which argued that sex discrimination in jury selection is prohibited by the Equal Protection Clause of the 14th Amendment of the U.S. Constitution.
 League participation was based on support for actions to bring laws into compliance with the ERA.
 In 1994, the Supreme Court agreed, ruling that state laws allowing jury challenges based solely on sex are unconstitutional.

-The League will continue to work to achieve the goals of the expanded ERA position.
-Issues cover action for pay equity and support for the Economic Equity Act, which includes provisions to eliminate sex discrimination in pensions and insurance.
+The League continued to work to achieve the goals of the expanded ERA position while laying the groundwork for passage and ratification of the ERA in the 1980s and 1990s.
+Issues focused on fighting for pay equity and support for the Economic Equity Act, which includes provisions to eliminate sex discrimination in pensions and insurance.
 In 1996, the League endorsed the Women's Pension Equity Act, legislation designed to make pension law simpler and more even-handed.
-Meanwhile, the League continues to lay the groundwork for passage and ratification of the ERA.